-MigraMax® helps to ease headache and sickness during a migraine.
+MigraMax® helps to ease headache and sickness (nausea and vomiting) during a migraine.

 Take a dose as soon as you feel the start of a migraine attack.
 Dissolve the contents of one sachet into a small glass of water.
 You can take a second dose after two hours if needed.

 Do not take any other medicines containing aspirin while you are taking this medicine.

 About aspirin and metoclopramide